Influence of the majority group on individual judgments in online spontaneous conversations: Theoretical framework

 Along with all these challenges, literature continues to overlook the pivotal role that \textit{spontaneous} conversations around values and norms plays on social media~\citep{doi:10.1177/14614448241307035}.
 Studies on the influence of the majority on individuals have predominantly addressed contexts involving issues of limited personal relevance to individuals, leading to superficial changes in opinions or behaviors~\citep{Capuano2024}.
 Only a minority of these works target norms and values, and those that do are conducted only on political studies~\citep{Aramovich01012012} or in lab settings~\citep{KIM2016241, Kundu01102013, https://doi.org/10.1111/jasp.12672}, overlooking spontaneous conversations.
 Research has only partially addressed whether majority influence extends to deeper individual value systems like social norms, and understanding whether traditional theories extend to these domains in the digital environment remains an open problem~\citep{Capuano2024}.

+Studying conformity and anticonformity in spontaneous conversations is crucial, as these settings capture naturally emerging expressions of social acceptance and rejection under the absence of experimentally elicited interactions or external constraints.
+Organic informal online exchanges reflect how individuals actually and naturally position themselves relative to prevailing group norms, hence are more likely to reflect unsolicited influence, offering a ecologically valid understanding of such social processes.

-In this work, we analyze conversations from a Reddit community with the aim of verifying the occurrence and applicability of such foundational works to online environments.
+In this work, we analyze spontaneous conversations from a Reddit community with the aim of verifying the occurrence and applicability of such foundational works to online environments.
 In line with conformity theories, in the community, we could observe a convergence towards an agreement after the majority judgment is revealed to the participants (\textbf{H1}).
-This would confirm a strong effect of group adherence despite the anonymous online settings weakening subjective norms.
-Conversely, according to anti-conformity theories, an increase in disagreement could happen in the community due to the phenomenon of users deviating from the majority (\textbf{H2}) since, in anonymous online settings, the desire to be liked is less and people are increasingly uninhibited, losing their accountability.
+This would suggest a shift towards group adherence despite the anonymous online settings weakening subjective norms (as supported by SIDE).
+Conversely, according to anti-conformity theories, an increase in disagreement could happen in the community if users are deviating from the majority (\textbf{H2}) since, in anonymous online settings, the desire to be liked is less and people are increasingly uninhibited, losing their accountability.